San Marcos GrowersSan Marcos Growers

 The Matt Rushes at San Marcos Growers

-Matt Rush is a common name for Lomandra, a genus with 50 species of tufted dioecious perennial herbs with long narrow blade-like leaves that arise from a central stemless base (acaulescent) and have thick woody rhizomes and fibrous roots.
+Matt Rush is a common name for Lomandra, a genus with about 50 species of tufted dioecious perennial herbs with long narrow blade-like leaves that arise from a central stemless base (acaulescent) and have thick woody rhizomes and fibrous roots.
 Flower inflorescences are cymes, panicles or spikes with male and female flowers on separate plants with both sexes of flowers looking fairly similar.
 Most of the cultivars have yellow flowers of varying fragrance that are in tight clusters and accompanied by slender spines.
 The genus has a widespread distribution through diverse habitats from rainforests to arid areas largely restricted to Australia but with 2 species extending into New Guinea and New Caladonia.
-The genus Lomandra has long been placed with the Australian Grass Trees in the Xanthorrhoaceae or related Dasypogonaceae but more recently it has been put in its own family, the Lomandraceae or combined with the Cordyline into the Laxmanniaceae.
-The name Lomandra is comes from the Greek words "loma" meaning margin and "andros" meaning male and is in reference to a circular margin on the anthers.
-These plants are commonly called Matt Rushes because leaves were used for weaving into mats by the Australian Aboriginal people.
+The genus Lomandra was previously placed in the lily family, the Liliaceae, then with the grass trees, in the Xanthorrhoeaceae and later the Dasypogonaceae but current treatment is to put it in the subfamily Lomandroideae in the Asparagaceae, which includes such well known plants as Aloe, the cabbage palm, palm lily and ti plant (Cordyline sp.), the rock-lilies (Arthropodium sp.), the Paper-lilies (Laxmannia sp.) and the Fringe-lilies (Thysanotus sp.).
+Alternate treatments place in the Laxmanniaceae or its own family, the Lomandraceae.
+The name Lomandra is comes from thempstly Greek words "loma" meaning margin and "andros" meaning male and is in reference to a circular margin on the anthers.
+These plants are commonly called Matt Rushes because leaves were used for weaving into mats by the Australian Aboriginal people, who also used the leaf bases as a food.

 We began growing Lomandra at San Marcos Growers in 1990 after purchasing seed of Lomandra longifolia from Nindethana Seed Company in Australia.
-Our interest was piqued after seeing this plant used extensively in gardens in Australia while touring the country in 1989.
-Particularly impressive was the plant versatility as it was used as an interior plant, in aquatic gardens and as a dry growing plant in the Eucalyptus understory.
-These first seed grown plants were very large and though quite attractive and tough, their use was limited to large gardens.
-A majority of this first crop went to Madame Ganna Walska Lotusland where the planting remains as an attractive large scale groundcover under Blue Gums (Eucalyptus globulus).
+Our interest was piqued after seeing this plant used extensively in gardens in Australia while touring this country in 1989.
+Particularly impressive was the plant's versatility as it was used as an interior plant, in aquatic gardens and as a dry growing plant in the Eucalyptus understory.
+Our first seed grown plants were very large and, though quite attractive and tough, their use was limited to large gardens.
+A majority of this first crop went to Madame Ganna Walska Lotusland in 1992, where the planting remains as an attractive large scale groundcover under Blue Gums (Eucalyptus globulus).

 Lomandra longifolia